ripple/opensource.ripple.com/docs/simpleXRPL/references/connectors/connector-routing.md

 (`allowRawSigning`); otherwise the operation is rejected with `SignerCapabilityError`.
-A multi-transactor operation (e.g. `IOU.issue`) is native only when every step is native. **Palisade has no native MPT support**, so `Token.transfer` — which carries an MPT amount — falls back to raw there even though `Payment` is otherwise native; Ripple Custody handles MPT natively.
-`Token.createOffer` / `Token.cancelOffer` stay **native** on Palisade because
-they don't carry an MPT — an offer can't hold an MPT (it isn't DEX-tradeable), so they operate on XRP/IOU legs via `OfferCreate` / `OfferCancel`.
+A multi-transactor operation (e.g. `IOU.issue`) is native only when every step is native. **Palisade has no native MPT support**, so the MPT-carrying operations `Token.transfer` and `Token.clawback` fall back to raw there even though `Payment` and `Clawback` are otherwise native; Ripple Custody handles MPT natively.
+The DEX offer operations (`buyOffer` / `sellOffer` / `cancelOffer` on `iou` and `xrp`) never carry an MPT — MPTs aren't DEX-tradeable — so they route purely on their `OfferCreate` / `OfferCancel` legs: `buyOffer` / `sellOffer` are native on both custodians, while `cancelOffer` is native on Palisade but falls back to raw on Ripple Custody, which doesn't natively model `OfferCancel`.

 ---